pacomisval/Gnommo_api/CONTRIBUTING.md

-Contributing
+# Contributing

 Contributions to this project are released to the public under the project's open source license.

-Everyone is welcome to contribute to Appapinode.
-Contributing doesn’t just mean submitting pull requests—there are many different ways for you to get involved, including answering questions in chat, reporting or triaging issues, and participating in the Appapinode Evolution process.
+Everyone is welcome to contribute to Gnomos_Librery.
+Contributing doesn’t just mean submitting pull requests—there are many different ways for you to get involved, including answering questions in chat, reporting or triaging issues, and participating in the Gnomos_Librery Evolution process.

 No matter how you want to get involved, we ask that you first learn what’s expected of anyone who participates in the project by reading the Contributor Covenant Code of Conduct.
 By participating, you are expected to uphold this code.

 We love pull requests.
 Here's a quick guide:

-If you're adding a new feature or changing user-facing APIs, check out the Appapinode Evolution process.
+If you're adding a new feature or changing user-facing APIs, check out the Gnomos_Librery Evolution process.
-Check for existing issues for duplicates and confirm that it hasn't been fixed already in the master branch Fork the repo, and clone it locally npm link to make your cloned repo available to npm Follow Getting Started to generate a testbot npm link Appapinode in your newly created bot to use your Appapinode fork Create a new branch for your contribution
+Check for existing issues for duplicates and confirm that it hasn't been fixed already in the master branch Fork the repo, and clone it locally npm link to make your cloned repo available to npm Follow Getting Started to generate a testbot npm link Gnomos_Librery in your newly created bot to use your Gnomos_Librery fork Create a new branch for your contribution
 Add tests (run with npm test)
 Push to your fork and submit a pull request